Drying and Storing Your Herbs Is a Great Way to Save Money. You Can Extend Your Harvest When You Learn to Store Dried Herbs for Optimum Flavor.

 Herbs are a big part of my garden.
-I have all the usual’s in attendance, rosemary, chives, oregano, and mint, just to name a few.
+I have all the usual suspects in attendance: rosemary, chives, oregano, and mint, just to name a few.

-You can dry herbs throughout the season as time allows, it’s easy to do, and it costs less to purchase your own plants than purchasing dried herbs from the store.
+You can dry herbs throughout the season as time allows, it’s easy to do, and it costs less to purchase individual plants than dried herbs from the store.

 The benefit of regular harvests?
 You will have a longer harvest time and more herbs to dry.

-- // Harvest them on a sunny day.
+- Harvest on a sunny day.

-- // There is no need to wash your herbs unless they are very muddy.
+- There is no need to wash your herbs unless they are very muddy.

-- // Once harvested keep them out of direct sunlight until you can begin the drying process.
+- Once harvested keep them out of direct sunlight until you can begin the drying process.
 I like to use a basket with a towel covering the cuttings.

 1. Hang Dry – Hanging herbs in the kitchen add a homey touch, but leaving them exposed to the air means they will eventually lose their flavor.

-To prevent this you should lay them out and sort by size.
+To prevent this you should lie them out and sort by size.
 Bunch four to six stalks together and fasten tightly with a rubber band or twist tie.
 The rubber band will not come loose as the herbs dry.

-During the growing season you can string your own clothesline in an unused room and hang bunches of herbs.
+During the growing season, you can string your own clothesline in an unused room and hang bunches of herbs.

 2. Screen Dry – The goal is to allow air circulation all around the screen, and the best way to do that is to keep the drying screens off counters by placing blocks underneath.

 The herbs can touch each other because they will shrink as they dry.
 This process will take only a few days.

 You can spread a cup of herb leaves in a single layer between paper towels and microwave for 30 seconds.

 Check the herbs, turn them over and go for another 30 seconds, if needed.
-Remove small leaves as they are finished and repeat the process in 30 second increments until the herbs are crackly dry.
+Remove small leaves as they are finished and repeat the process in 30-second increments until the herbs are crackly dry.

 4. Dehydrator Drying is easy too.
 Separate the leaves from the stems and lay them out in a single layer.
-It’s okay to have them touch.

 Start at 95 degrees F. Strong herb flavors should be dried separately from mild herbs that might pick up their flavors.

 How to Store Dried Herbs